 The thing is, you cannot, as they say, have your cake and eat it too.
 Speech that upsets you, chills you, speech that affronts your sense of community and country, speech that threatens your safety that wants you dead even, or wants other people around you dead, is still just speech.
 Threatening hateful speech.
 But the response to this can’t be keeping it from being heard.
 The answer is to answer it back vigorously and consistently with conviction backed up with knowledge.

 But what did we think freedom of speech was?
 A stroll in Central Park in autumn?
-Being an undergrad on campus and your professors giving you trigger warnings?
+Being an undergrad on campus with professors providing trigger warnings?
 Warm bread?
 A Shetland sweater?
-This isn’t fucking Strawberry Shortcake land, little boys and girls.
+This isn’t fucking Strawberry Shortcake land.
 This is the land of the free.
 And when you’re free, you gotta be woke and working that freedom every fucking day.

 If there has been anything to be learned from the daily assault on the norms of personal and political conduct in this country since the 45th administration took office, it is that laws and norms are only as robust and effective as the people willing to uphold them.
 To speak up when these motherfuckers pull bullshit and spout bullshit.
 The only thing between us and the destruction of freedom these bullshit motherfuckers seek is regular people who enjoy the freedoms to call out bullshit.